fwextensions/QuicKey/docs/index.md

 ## Privacy policy

+When first installed, *QuicKey* asks for these permissions:

+- *Read and change your browsing history on all signed-in devices*

+    *QuicKey* uses this permission to let you search the titles and URLs of the open tabs, as well as pages from your history.
+The "all signed-in devices" part is there only so that recently closed tabs can be restored with their full history.

+- *Read and change your bookmarks*

+    *QuicKey* uses this permission to let you search the titles and URLs of your bookmarked pages.
+It will never change your bookmarks.

-To function, *QuicKey* needs access to your open tabs, bookmarks and history.
-The Chrome permissions dialog says *QuicKey* can also change your bookmarks and browsing history on all signed-in devices, but it never will (Chrome lumps read and write access together, unfortunately).
-It can't access the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics metrics.
-The "signed-in devices" permission is required only to restore recently closed tabs with their full history.
+*QuicKey* can't access the content of any pages you visit and doesn't transmit any information other than some anonymized Google Analytics metrics.

 ## Feedback and bugs